Groundhog Day

 While the tradition remains popular in the 21st century, studies have found no consistent association between a groundhog seeing its shadow and the subsequent arrival time of spring-like weather.

-The weather lore was brought from German-speaking areas where the badger (Dachs) is the forecasting animal.
-This appears to be an enhanced version of the lore that clear weather on the Christian festival of Candlemas forebodes a prolonged winter.
+The weather lore was brought from German-speaking areas where the badger (Dachs) is the forecasting animal, while in Hungary for example the bear serves the same purpose, and badgers were only watched when bears were not around.
+It is related to the lore that clear weather on the Christian festival of Candlemas forebodes a prolonged winter.

 The Groundhog Day ceremony held at Punxsutawney in western Pennsylvania, centering on a semi-mythical groundhog named Punxsutawney Phil, has become the most frequently attended ceremony.
 Grundsow Lodges in Pennsylvania Dutch Country in the southeastern part of the state observe the occasion as well.
 Other cities in the United States and Canada also have adopted the event.

 History

 Origins

 The Pennsylvania Dutch were immigrants from German-speaking areas of Europe.
-The Germans had a tradition of marking Candlemas (February 2) as "Badger Day" (Dachstag), on which if a badger emerging from its den encountered a sunny day, thereby casting a shadow, it presaged four more weeks of winter.
+The Germans had a tradition of marking Candlemas (February 2) as "Badger Day" (Dachstag), on which if a badger emerging from its den encountered a sunny day, thereby casting a shadow, it heralded four more weeks of winter.

 Germany

-Candlemas is a primarily Catholic festival but also known in the German Protestant (Lutheran) churches.
-In folk religion, various traditions and superstitions continue to be linked with the holiday, although this was discouraged by the Protestant Reformers in the 16th century.
+Candlemas is a Western Christian festival observed in the Roman Catholic and Lutheran churches.
+In folk religion, various traditional superstitions continue to be linked with the holiday, although this was discouraged by the Reformed Churches in the 16th century.
 Notably, several traditions that are part of weather lore use the weather at Candlemas to predict the start of spring.

-The weather-predicting animal on Candlemas usually was the badger, although regionally, the animal was the bear or the fox.
+The weather-predicting animal on Candlemas was usually the badger, although regionally, the animal was the bear or the fox.

 The original weather-predicting animal in Germany had been the bear, another hibernating mammal, but when they grew scarce, the lore became altered.
 Similarity to the groundhog lore has been noted for the German formula: Sonnt sich der Dachs in der Lichtmeßwoche, so geht er auf vier Wochen wieder zu Loche ("If the badger sunbathes during Candlemas-week, for four more weeks he will be back in his hole").
 A slight variant is found in a collection of weather lore (Bauernregeln, lit. "farmers' rules") printed in Austria in 1823.